-The hotly anticipated locations for Luke Jerram’s world famous Play Me, I’m Yours street pianos project have been announced today, as it prepares to come to Bristol this August
+Discover the hotly anticipated locations for Luke Jerram’s world famous Play Me, I’m Yours street pianos project, which launched on 17 August

-The musical trail will see individually decorated pianos installed in public spaces across the city for everyone to play and enjoy.
-This marks the 10thyear of the project which has seen over 1700 pianos in over 55 cities across the globe reaching over 10 million people, bearing the simple instruction Play Me, I’m Yours.
+The musical trail sees individually decorated pianos installed in public spaces across the city for everyone to play and enjoy.
+This marks the 10th year of the project which has seen over 1700 pianos in over 55 cities across the globe reaching over 10 million people, bearing the simple instruction Play Me, I’m Yours.

 Play Me, I’m Yours runs in Bristol from 17 August to 7 September.